cindykandie/product-preview-card/README.md

 # Frontend Mentor - QR code component solution
 # product preview card component
-This project is a collaborative learning experience among four mentees and their mentor(me) 😊
+This project is a collaborative learning experience among four mentees and their mentor(me) 😊 and here is a link to the challenge ie the [inspiration design](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa)

 ## Table of contents